bobthecorn2000/ULTRASKINS-GC/README.md

 ## so whats different and what should i know
 1. removed umm as the manager is outdated, everything should still work
 2. custom colors using the in game color customizer might be a bit funky lookin
-3. jackhammer emissive is untested, feel free to try and add one, i have no idea if it will work, i will include it later
+3. pluginconfig is no longer needed

 # if building
 to build ultraskins yourself you will need a copy of ultrakill